 To identify opportunities for improvement, you need to understand how your customer’s think and feel.
 Imagine if you had insight into the mind of the customer?
 You could quickly enhance your marketing messaging, product roadmap and support experiences.

 However, the challenge of breaking down the mountain of feedback across multiple data sources can make even the most hardened executive shudder with fear.
 Companies today have numerous systems, databases and tools siloed across different functions all geared towards collecting feedback.
-Teams are sitting on colossal data sources failing to take advantage of the opportunity it presents.
+Teams are sitting on colossal data sources of customer feedback, failing to take advantage of the opportunity it presents.

 Analysing these large data sets and providing insights and recommendations has, for a long time, been a headache for customer experience practitioners.
 But it doesn’t have to be hard.
-You can break down this complex problem into a simple process by integrating different data sources of CX data into one platform.
+You can break down this complex problem into a simple process by integrating different data sources of customer experience data into one platform.

 Okay, so you may be thinking that this is all well and good, but how do I get across the page?